apache/airflow/docs/apache-airflow-providers-openlineage/guides/developer.rst

 .. note::

+    - The custom facet functions are only executed at the start of the TaskInstance and added to the OpenLineage START event.
     - Duplicate functions if registered, will be executed only once.
     - When duplicate custom facet keys are returned by different functions, the last processed function will be added to the lineage event.